-Marrakech is a city of Morocco that we loved.
-It was our first contact with this country so close and so different.
+Marrakech is a beautiful city in Morocco that we loved.
+Our first contact with this country is so close to our home and yet so different.

-Surely if you think about what to see in Marrakesh, the first thing that comes to mind is the minaret or the Souk, right?
-In this post, I want to tell you what are my must-see visits to Marrakech.
+Surely if you think about what to see in Marrakesh, the first thing that comes to mind is the minaret or the Souk.
+So in this post, I want to tell you what are my must-see visits to Marrakech.

-The immense Square Yamaa el Fna is the first place we visited from Marrakech, as soon as we do check-in at the Riad where we would stay 4 days of our visit.
+The immense Jemma el-Fnaa Square is the first place we visited in Marrakech, as soon as we checked in at the Riad where we would stay for 4 days of our visit.

-And it’s certainly a essential in your trips to Marrakech, you will not tire of visiting it and enjoying its bustle, food stalls, and at dusk.
-Climbed on to some of the terraces and enjoyed Sunset.
+And it’s certainly an essential visit in your trips to Marrakech.
+You will not tire of visiting it and enjoying its bustle, food stalls, and views at dusk.
+So climbed onto some of the terraces and enjoyed Sunset.

 Palace of the Bay

-It’s magnificent palace was built in the nineteenth century for a vizier of Sultan Abdelaziz Si Moussa.
-You can visit completely and the details of the décor are impressive.
+This magnificent palace was built in the nineteenth century for a vizier of Sultan Abdelaziz Si Moussa.
+You can visit it completely, and the details of the décor are impressive.
 Today it is one of the most important architectural works in Marrakech.

 The Madrasa Ben Youssef

-The Madrasa was the where Islam was studied years ago.
-You can visit perfectly, but it no longer functions as a school and has become one of the main Marrakesh attractions and a must-see in every visit to the city.
+The Madrasa was where the Islamic religion was studied years ago.
+However, it no longer functions as a school and has become one of the main Marrakech attractions and a must-see in every visit to the city.

 The Tombs Saadies